-- Its violation of the fundamental hermeneutical principle of context.
+- Its violation of the fundamental hermeneutical principle of coherence.

 I contend that a sound hermeneutic includes logical and moral reasoning as indispensable for biblical exegesis and that these are reliable indicators of the validity, or invalidity as the case may be, of one’s interpretations.
 This is the hermeneutic of coherence the non-Calvinist functions under.
 But this is not necessarily so for the Calvinist.
 The Calvinist function under a hermeneutic of incoherence.
 I call this difference between the Calvinist and non-Calvinist hermeneutic and exegetical methodologies the hermeneutical divide.

 Coherence, both logical and moral, is a hermeneutical principle that has bearing on determining the validity of one’s practices and conclusions at the exegetical level.
 One cannot claim to have accurately interpreted the text merely on the basis of having performed a technical exegesis alone, as necessary as that is.
 One’s exegesis must also exhibit logical and moral coherence, consistency and non-contradiction.